 Measurement methods can be found in the Measurement Module (MM-W/RC) for calculating carbon stock changes and GHG emissions.
 If the eddy covariance technique is used, carbon in harvested biomass must be accounted for as described in the Measurement Module.
-A 5-year reporting frequency is considered adequate for the determination of changes in soil carbon stocks.
+A 5-year frequency is considered adequate for the determination of changes in soil carbon stocks.
 Project Proponents shall demonstrate that spatial and temporal heterogeneity is adequately represented in the estimate of carbon stock changes and GHG emissions.

-3.3.2.4.1 Pertinent Concepts and Assumptions
+3.3.2.4.1 PERTINENT CONCEPTS AND ASSUMPTIONS

 - Net increases in the soil carbon pool as the result of biomass contributions shall be estimated using methods described in the Measurement Module (MM-W/RC).
-Project Proponents shall not double count carbon stock changes in above- and below-ground biomass and the soil pool; - The mass of carbon in the harvested grain shall be counted in the carbon stock change estimates; - Net increases and/or avoided losses in the soil-organic-carbon pool as the result of rice cultivation shall be included; - Emissions of GHG shall be measured in the field under Project conditions or may be quantified by an acceptable proxy, reference sample plots, or field monitoring of similar sites, using approved local or national parameters, peer-reviewed biogeochemical models, or peer-reviewed literature; - Project Proponents using non-Project specific values must use conservative estimates and demonstrate applicability.
+Project Proponents shall not double count carbon stock changes in above- and below-ground biomass and the soil pool; - It is assumed that 100% of the harvested biomass is eventually consumed, resulting in releases of CO2 and CH4, back into the atmosphere.
+The mass of the carbon in the harvested grain shall be counted in the carbon stock change. - Net increases and/or avoided losses in the soil-organic-carbon pool as the result of rice cultivation shall be included; - Exchanges of GHG shall be measured in the field under Project conditions or may be quantified by an acceptable proxy, reference sample plots, or field monitoring of similar sites, using approved local or national parameters, peer-reviewed biogeochemical models, or peer-reviewed literature; - Project Proponents using non-Project specific values must use conservative estimates and demonstrate applicability.

-Calculation of $\Delta C{actual_RC}$ (cumulative total of the carbon stock changes and GHG emissions under the Project Scenario Rice Cultivation) shall be made using the equations in this section.
+Calculation of ΔC{actual_RC} (cumulative total of the carbon stock changes and GHG emissions under the Project Scenario Rice Cultivation) shall be made using the equations in this section.
 When applying these equations for the ex-ante calculation of actual net GHG removals by sinks, Project Proponents shall provide estimates of the values of those parameters that are not available before the commencement of monitoring activities.
 Project Proponents should retain a conservative approach in making these estimates.